kubernetes-retired/service-catalog/charts/healthcheck/README.md

---log_backtrace_at traceLocation | when logging hits line file:N, emit a stack trace (default :0) --log_dir string | If non-empty, write log files in this directory --logtostderr | log to standard error instead of files --secure-port int | The port on which to serve HTTPS with authentication and authorization.
+--log_backtrace_at traceLocation | when logging hits line file:N, emit a stack trace (default :0) --log_dir string | If non-empty, write log files in this directory --logtostderr | log to standard error instead of files --namespaced-broker | whether to use a namespaced service broker (default false) --secure-port int | The port on which to serve HTTPS with authentication and authorization.
 If 0, don't serve HTTPS at all. (default 443)
 --stderrthreshold severity | logs at or above this threshold go to stderr (default 2) --tls-cert-file string | File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.